 I approached a naturopathic doctor who I knew had experience in naturopathic hormone balance.
 Because we live in Canada, she cannot prescribe hormones.
 However, she wrote up recommendations for my doctor to follow.

-My doctor would prescribe a couple of hormones.
-I would start feeling a little bit better.
+My doctor would prescribe a couple of hormones and I would start feeling a little bit better.
 However, I didn’t know if I was at my optimum level.

-When I asked him if he would do another blood test, he would ask, “Well, are you feeling better?”
+When I asked him if he would do another blood test, he would ask, “Are you feeling better?”

 I would say, “Yes.”

-But I never knew if I was feeling at my optimum.
-I never knew if my levels were at their optimum.
-Finally, he wasn’t willing to do another blood test.
+But I never knew if I was feeling at my optimum or if my hormones levels were at their optimum.
+Eventually, he wasn’t willing to do another blood test.

 Found: A Bioidentical Hormone Replacement Therapy Physician!

-It has meant a four hour train trip to Toronto, but it has been well worth the journey.
+It has meant a four hour train trip to Toronto, but it working with him has made all the difference in the world and the long train rides have been well worthwhile.

 Evaluating Bioidentical Hormone Replacement Therapy Doctors